WOMEN OF THE ISLANDS - INDIRA STEWART

-You're currently a journalist for RNZ - what were the pathways that led you to where you are now?
+You're were a journalist for RNZ - what were the pathways that led you to where you are now?

 When I was a child I used to make up my own tv shows and pretend to be hosting.
 Sometimes it was a cooking show, other times it was a news programme.
 It was totally fakamuna (make-believe/pretending) to me.
 I had presented a couple of segments for Tagata Pasifika (TVNZ Pacific programme) in high school but I never thought about pursuing anything in journalism.
 Until my second stint at University I studied Communications.
 One year I chose a journalism class simply just to get extra credits but in my first journalism lecture, the tutor got us to analyse a column about cultural identity written by Tapu Misa.
 It was the first time I’d ever seen a brown woman writing in mainstream media.
 I took that piece home and kept reading over it and it was a pivotal moment for me that inspired me to become a journalist.

 You've been hosting an early morning show on RNZ - can you tell us a bit about it?

 First Up is a news and Current affairs programme at 5am every week day.
 To be honest, I’m still getting my head around having to wake up so early!!
 Lol We launched back in May last year.
 Our programme is a mix of news and quirky feature stories.
 We want to break some stories on the programme but also take a look at some lighter interesting stories around New Zealand and the world.
 I’m blessed to be a part of an incredible team that has worked hard to produce the programme.

 How important is it to bring a Pasifika perspective to what you do?